jason-fox/fox.jason.passthrough/docs/usage.md

 This plug-in is designed to be extended and offers two extension points:

--   `fox.jason.passthrough.pre` - Runs an additional Ant target before the passthrough pre-processing stage.
+-   `passthrough.pre` - Runs an additional Ant target before the passthrough pre-processing stage.

--   `fox.jason.passthrough.process` - Runs an additional Ant target as part of the passthrough processing stage.
+-   `passthrough.process` - Runs an additional Ant target as part of the passthrough processing stage.

 ### Example